mkristofik/battle-sim/README.md

 - All attacks must do at least *some* damage.
 No abilities may cause an attack to miss entirely.
 - Most creatures should have a special ability.
 Special attacks take the place of a normal (boring) attack.
 - Special abilities must be **special**.
 Anything that reduces to a numerical increase in damage or hit points is not special.
 - Magic should be **magical**.
-Direct-damage spells (e.g., Fireball, Lightning) are boring when cast by the commander, and not very effective as stack sizes get larger.
-- Good spells should have a large-scale effect.
+Good spells should have a large-scale effect.
 Spells that affect the entire battlefield indiscriminantly are even better.
+- Units should cast the direct-damage spells so their damage scales with unit size.

 ## Artwork Notes

 Here are the decisions I've made to simplify the code that deals with art assets.

 - Hexes are 72x72 pixels.
 Anything designed to fit in one hex should use the same size.
 - Animated images are stored in a sprite sheet with the first frame on the left and no padding between frames.
-Frames are assumed to be 72x72.
 - Projectiles are drawn with their trailing edges in the center of the hex and facing East.
 The image rotation code goes counter-clockwise, like angles on the Unit Circle.
 - Commander portraits are 200x200 pixels.